 - Larger white throat patch than Common Swift

 - Outer primaries darker contrasting with inner primaries

 Similar Species

-In Europe occurs in Portugal (including Madeira), Spain (including the Balearics and the Canary Islands), France (including Corsica), Italy (including Sardinia and Sicily), the Dalmatian Coast, Greece and Cyprus.
-A small colonoy in Southern Switzerland.
+In Europe occurs in Portugal (including Madeira), Spain (including the Balearics and the Canary Islands), southernmost France (including Corsica), Italy (including Sardinia and Sicily), the Dalmatian Coast, Bulgaria, Greece and Cyprus.
+A small colony also in southern Switzerland.

 In Africa found in Morocco, Algeria, Tunisia, Libya, Egypt and in some oasis in the Sahara.